mvolkmann/MyUnixEnv/notes/Go06-Concurrency.md

   }
 }

-// numbers sends a sequence of int values to a given channel.
+// numbers sends an infinite sequence of int values to a given channel.
 // It starts at and increments by given int values.
-// It sleeps for a given number of seconds before sending each value. func numbers(c chan int, start int, delta int, sleep int) {
+// It sleeps for a given number of seconds before sending each value. func numbers(c chan int, start, delta, sleep int) {
   n := start
   for {
     time.Sleep(time.Duration(sleep) * time.Second)